Canadair CL-415: Origins

 Introduced during 1966, the CL-215 was the first aircraft specifically designed to be a water bomber.
 A total of 125 aircraft were constructed prior to the final CL-215 being delivered during May 1990.

 During 1987, in response to prevailing market trends towards more efficient, powerful and reliable turboprop powerplants, Canadair undertook the task of retrofitting 17 CL-215 airframes with the Pratt & Whitney Canada PW123AF engines.
 This engine provided a 15 percent power increase over the original piston engines, as well as enhanced reliability and safety.
 The retrofitted aircraft were designated CL-215T.
 Speaking during the new model's development, company officials recognised that market demand for the CL-215T was marginal, and thus not enough to justify developing an all-new aircraft.
 Despite this, it featured numerous enhancements, including the addition of powered flight controls, air conditioning in the cockpit, as well as various upgraded electrical and avionics systems.
 The most notable external features of the CL-215T retrofit were the aerodynamic additions to the wings and empennage.

-Having conducted the relatively successful CL-215T programme, the company decided to develop a further improved model of the aircraft CL-415, which would take form as a new-build production series.
+Having conducted the relatively successful CL-215T programme, the company decided to develop the CL-415, which would be a new production series.

 On 6 December 1993, the CL-415 conducted its maiden flight, while the first deliveries commenced during November 1994.
 One year later, a 180-day sales tour traversing 21 countries commenced using a CL-415 owned by the Quebec Government.
 That same year, Bombardier stated that it was in the planning phase of a six-point improvement plan for the CL-415, which was principally intended to diversify its capabilities.

 Orders for the type were promptly received from several countries, which included several lease and purchase arrangements; by July 1996, 37 examples were reportedly in service with operators in Canada, France, Italy, and Spain.

 Starting in 1998, the CL-415 was being assembled at Bombardier Aerospace's facility near North Bay/Jack Garland Airport in North Bay, Ontario, and tested on Lake Nipissing.
 During the 2010s, according to aerospace periodical Flight International, there was a downturn in sales of the type.
 A total of ninety-five CL-415s had been completed when Bombardier closed down the production line in October 2015, although the company continued to actively market the type as well as to provide support for the existing fleet beyond this date.